MicrosoftLearning/APL-5001-configure-siem-security-operations-using-microsoft-sentinel/Instructions/Labs/LAB_02_deploy_microsoft_sentinel_content_hub_solution.md

 ### Task 1 - Deploy a Microsoft Sentinel Content Hub solution

-Create a Log Analytics workspace, including region option.
-Learn more about [onboarding Microsoft Sentinel](https://learn.microsoft.com/azure/sentinel/quickstart-onboard).
+Deploy a Content Hub solution and configure Data connectors.
+Learn more about [Content Hub solutions](https://learn.microsoft.com/azure/sentinel/sentinel-solutions).

 1. In `Microsoft Sentinel`, go to the `Content management` menu section and select **Content Hub**
 1. Search for and select **Windows Security Events**